mviereck/x11docker/README.md

-# x11docker: Run GUI applications and desktop environments in docker on a distinct X server.
+# x11docker: Run GUI applications and desktop environments in docker on a separate X server.
  - Useful to avoid security issues concerning X forwarding.
 Secure sandboxing of GUI applications.
  - Can either open a new X display, or can use xpra and Xephyr to show dockered GUI applications on your host X display.
+(Can also share your host display to have least overhead, but that is not mentioned for secure sandboxing.)
  - Doesn't have any dependencies inside of docker images - can run any GUI applications in docker.
- - Sound with pulseaudio is possible
+ - Sound with pulseaudio is possible.
- - Hardware accelerated OpenGL rendering is possible
+ - Hardware accelerated OpenGL rendering is possible.

 #GUI for x11docker
 There is a comfortable GUI for x11docker.
-To run x11docker-gui, you need to install package 'kaptain'.
+To use x11docker-gui, you need to install package 'kaptain'.

 ![x11docker-gui screenshot](/../screenshots/x11docker-gui.png?raw=true "Optional Title")

 #Hardware accelerated OpenGL rendering
 Software accelerated OpenGL is available in all provided X servers.
 The image needs an OpenGL implementation to profit from it.
-The easiest way to achieve this is to install package \"mesa-utils\" in your image.
+The easiest way to achieve this is to install package 'mesa-utils' in your image.

- Usage of immediate GPU hardware acceleration for OpenGL/GLX with option --gpu is experimental/beta.
+Immediate GPU hardware acceleration with option --gpu is experimental/beta.
 You may encounter some bugs.
 For example, Xfce desktop will run fine using software rendering, but can have broken window decorations with hardware rendering.
 As for now, it works with options --X11 and --hostdisplay only.

  Mediate GPU hardware acceleration for OpenGL / GLX with option --virtualgl is possible with VirtualGL (http://www.virtualgl.org).
 Other than option --gpu, it works with xpra and Xephyr, too, but has the drawback to break container isolation from display :0.
 Use only with full trusted applications and images.
 Needs VirtualGL to be installed on host.